Joy Belmonte

-Joy Belmonte-Alimurung (born Maria Josefina Tanya Go Belmonte; March 15, 1970) is a Filipino politician who has served as the 11th mayor of Quezon City since 2019.
+Maria Josefina Tanya "Joy" Go Belmonte-Alimurung (born March 15, 1970) is a Filipino politician who has served as the 12th mayor of Quezon City since 2019.
 A member of the local Serbisyo sa Bayan Party, Belmonte previously served as the vice mayor of Quezon City from 2010 to 2019 under her predecessor, Herbert Bautista.

 Early life and education

 Born Maria Josefina Tanya Go Belmonte on March 15, 1970, in Quezon City.
 She is the only daughter of journalist Betty Go-Belmonte and lawyer Feliciano Belmonte Jr., who would later serve as the 9th Mayor of Quezon City, a representative from Quezon City's 4th congressional district, and House Speaker.
 She has three brothers: Isaac Belmonte, the current head of the editorial board of The Philippine Star, Kevin Belmonte, the vice-chairman of Nuvoland Philippines, and Miguel Belmonte, the current president and CEO of The Philippine Star.
 Her first cousin, Kit Belmonte, was the representative of Quezon City's 6th congressional district from 2013 to 2022.

 She attended Saint Pedro Poveda College for her grade school and high school education, where she became the first student council chairman of the school.
 She graduated with a Jose Segovia Award for Service and Gerry Roxas Award.

 In 1992, Belmonte graduated from the Ateneo de Manila University with a Bachelor of Arts in Social Sciences.
 Afterwards, in 1995, she took up her graduate studies in the University of Leicester where she earned her master's degree in Museum Studies.

 In 1996, she again took up her graduate studies at University College London where she earned her master's degree in Archaeology.
 For the duration of her masters program, she focused on studying about Southeast Asia and its culture, which led her to take up an internship in Thailand.
 She became an archeologist, and eventually ended up teaching the subject in the Philippines.